systemjs/systemjs/README.md

 SystemJS
 ===========

-A minimal universal ES6 spec-compilant module loader.

-A small (10KB minfied) extension library for the new `System` ES6 loader, which will soon be native to browsers.
+Legacy module loading support for the new ES6 System browser loader, which will be natively provided in browsers.

-The extension adds the following features to the existing `System` loader:
+A small (10KB minfied) extension supporting AMD, CommonJS and global script loading, aiming to ease the transition to ES6.

 * Dynamically load ES6 modules, AMD, CommonJS and global scripts detecting the format automatically, or with format hints.
+* Map configuration for pre-normalization rules.
-* A plugin system for creating modular custom loading rules.
+* A plugin system for custom loading rules.
+* Custom format rules for supporting additional module formats.

 Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (17KB minified) for a combined footprint of 28KB.